Our "No Return Necessary"

 Made in USA

-Vitamin D+K is proudly made in America in NSF-certified and FDA-inspected facilities in accordance with the Current Good Manufacturing Practice (cGMP) regulations.
+Vitamin D+K is made in America with globally sourced ingredients in NSF-certified, FDA-inspected facilities that adhere to Current Good Manufacturing Practice (cGMP) standards.

 100% Money-Back-Guarantee